Euler systems for GSp(4): Preliminaries I: Local representation theory

+\begin{proof} Replacing $\sigma$ with $\sigma \otimes \eta$, and $(\lambda_1, \lambda_2)$ with $(\eta\lambda_1, \eta\lambda_2)$, we may assume $\eta$ is trivial.
+It suffices to prove (a) under the assumption that $\varphi = g \cdot \varphi_0$ for some $g \in \Gl$ (since these vectors span $\sigma$).
+The validity of (a) for this vector will only depend on the class of $g$ in the double coset space $R(\Ql) \backslash \Gl / K_{\Gl}$.
 A set of coset representatives for this double quotient, and a formula for the values of $B_{\varphi_0, \lambda}$ on these representatives, is given in \cite[Proposition 2-5]{sugano85}; see also \cite[Corollary 1.9]{bumpfriedbergfurusawa97} for an alternative, slightly more concrete formulation.
 The result now follows by an explicit calculation, which also gives (b) as a special case (compare also \cite[\S 3.2]{pitaleschmidt09}).

 Finally, part (c) is obvious from the integral formula if $\Re(s) \gg 0$, and follows for all $s$ by analytic continuation. \end{proof}

 From Proposition \ref{prop:UlBessel} above, we see that

 This formula will be fundamental to the proof of our Euler system norm relations later in the paper.